top of page

 • People in Israel/Palestine can promote their shops, restaurants, and accommodation to visitors and tour companies directly.

-• People who are too often voiceless can tell their story.
+• People who are often invisible can tell their story.

 Virtual Pilgrims